Triscus/EuroshieldGranular/README.md

 Granular Sampler for Euroshield Module by 1010Music

 ## Modified Audio Library
-The Sampler can sample up to 1200 ms of Audio when using a modified Teensy Audio library.
+The Sampler can sample up to ~1450 ms of Audio when using a modified Teensy Audio library.
 The variables in `effect_granular.h` and `effect_granular.cpp` needs to be changed from type int16_t to int32_t.
 The sketch then can use up to 64000 bytes sample memory.
-In my setup I was able to use 58000 bytes with 93% Memory Usage.
+In my setup I was able to use ~ 59015 bytes (1337ms) with 94% Memory Usage.
 (Teensy 3.5).
 The variable for the granular memory needs to be int32_t too.
+Not Sure if it works with Teens 3.2 as I wasn't able to test.

 The modified files are in this repository, make a backup first and copy them to:

 `C:\Program Files (x86)\Arduino\hardware\teensy\avr\libraries\Audio`

+You should be able to use the Sketch by default.

 ## In/Outs
 * Input 1:	  Audio Input